6 Great Teacher Appreciation Ideas

 Teachers love their students, but boy, oh boy…those kids can be ravenous when it comes to supplies!
 Sure, little Johnny…feel free to borrow the white-out*again* to fix a mistake.

-Help them out this National Teachers Day by getting them some of the much-needed essentials (crayons, colored pencils, glue, and hand sanitizer are always safe bets) or ask the teacher for a recommended purchase list of school supplies.
+Help them out this National Teachers Day by getting them some of the much-needed essentials (crayons, colored pencils, glue, and hand sanitizer are always safe bets) or ask the teacher for a recommended purchase list of school supplies for a thoughtful appreciation gift.

-If you want to directly impact the teacher’s curriculum in the classroom, you can provide them with funds to use at a site like Teachers Pay Teachers so they can purchase lesson materials from other educators.
+If you want to directly impact the teacher’s curriculum in the classroom, in lieu of teacher appreciation gifts, you can provide them with funds to use at a site like Teachers Pay Teachers so they can purchase lesson materials from other educators.
 Double bonus—then you would be helping two teachers!
 Donors Choose is another great option to help teachers fund the education projects they envision for their classrooms.

 3) A Night On the Town